-If inductive loops are not available then our counter can accept inputs from other vehicle detectors such as TrafiCam® or Heimdall® detectors.
+If inductive loops are not available then the counter's opto-isolated inputs will accept inputs from other vehicle detectors such as TrafiCam® or Heimdall® detectors.

-Car parks with multiple entrances/exits are supported using either secondary counters or remote loops connected via meshI/O. Our counters have been deployed with most currently available UTMC Common Databases - please contact us for confirmation.
+Car parks with multiple entrances/exits are supported using either secondary counters or remote loops connected via meshI/O. Our counters have been deployed with all available UTMC Common Databases - please contact us for further information.